-Aimed at users already familiar with the basics of QGIS, this course introduces participants to geodatabases, vector processing and raster processing, allowing QGIS to be used as a tool for advanced GIS analyses.
+Aimed at users already familiar with the basics of QGIS, this course introduces participants to personal geodatabases, vector processing and raster processing, allowing QGIS to be used as a tool for advanced GIS analyses.

 Participants will acquire the following key skills: